deployo/deployo.github.io/content/_index.md

 ---
-title: Web based shell execution tool
+title: Web based server management tool
 hero:
   subtitle: Simplify your
   typewriter:
     - server management.
     - shell executions.
     - scheduled jobs.
-  title: A web based shell execution tool.
+  title: Web based server management tool.
   call_to_action: Create Account For Free
 meta:
-  description: A web based shell execution tool that uses SSH to connect to your servers.
-Simplify your deployments or remote shell executions.
+  description: A web based server management tool that uses SSH to connect to your servers.
+Simplify your server maintenence, deployments or remote shell executions.
 overview:
-  title: Execute commands over SSH with a button click.
+  title: Manage your servers with a button click.
   summary: It is perfectly suited for personal projects, freelancers or small companies looking to speed up their remote tasks.
 screenshot: /img/frame-chrome-mac.png
 call_to_action: Create Account For Free